emirceyani/emirceyani/README.md

-## Hello everyone, I'm Emir Ceyani, an aspiring machine learning researcher and a PhD student from Los Angeles, CA 🇺🇸.
+## Hi, I'm Emir Ceyani, an aspiring machine learning researcher and a PhD student from Los Angeles, CA 🇺🇸.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/